jesperancinha/good-story/LogBook.md

 2. Autocloseable interfaces (a.k.a try with resources.
 In kotlin, this paradigm is reduced to `use`)
 3. `Extends` vs `implements` (no longer available in kotlin and simply replaced withj `:` and the use of `()` in case of abstract classes)
 4. Extension functions (They are not something new.
 Under the hood nothing has changed).
+5. Differentiation between functional interfaces is completely gone in Kotlin (Underwater there are still Consumers, Suppliers, Operators and Functions, but the concept of `receivers` obliterated all of that)

 All of the above is not necessary to learn in Kotlin.
 Or is it?